 The value of S (root filesystem size) depends on your installation:

-When Euphony is booted from USB stick that was generated by burning a Euphony image to it then its default system partition occupies 2.5Gb!
+When the Euphony is booted from USB stick that was generated by burning a Euphony image to it then its default system partition occupies 2.5Gb!

-When Euphony is booted from internal disk or other media which was made by Euphony Install function or when it is booted from secondary partition (generated by 'Complete Installation') on image-generated USB then the system partition occupies only 1.8Gb.
+When Euphony is booted from an internal disk or other media which was made by Euphony Install function or when it is booted from secondary partition (generated by 'Complete Installation') on image-generated USB then the system partition occupies only 1.8Gb.

 Why the difference?
-Because the Euphony USB installation generated from Euphony image additionally contains an archive (0.7Gb) of it's root filesystem.
-This archive is used in Install/Repair/Complete functions and it is not copied to target system partition - installed partitions are without it.
+Because the Euphony USB installation generated from the Euphony image additionally contains an archive (0.7Gb) of it's root filesystem.
+This archive is used in Install/Repair/Complete functions and it is not copied to the target system partition - installed partitions are without it.